 Effective Speech Therapy Activities for Toddlers with Speech Delay

+Speech therapy intervention is crucial for toddlers experiencing speech delay because early support greatly enhances their ability to succeed both academically and socially.
 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), children who do not receive timely help for speech and language delays are more likely to struggle with reading and writing skills as they grow older.
+Beginning speech therapy early provides your child with a strong foundation for effective communication, learning, and meaningful social connections.

 Why Early Speech Therapy Matters for Toddlers